karlchris/data-engineering/docs/projects/airflow-k8s.md

     It provides a tool to communicate with a Kubernetes cluster's control plane, using Kubernetes API.

-### Advantages

-- In contrast to CeleryExecutor, KubernetesExecutor does not require additional components such as Redis, but does require access to Kubernetes cluster.
-- Monitoring Pods can be done with the built-in Kubernetes monitoring.
-- With KubernetesExecutor, each task runs in its own pod.
-The pod is created when the task is queued, and terminates when the task completes.
-- Resource utilization for each task doesn't need to be worried, because they will spawn each different pods and independent.

-!!! tip

-    In scenarios, such as burstable workloads, this presented a resource utilization advantage over CeleryExecutor, where you needed a fixed number of long-running Celery worker pods, whether or not there were tasks to run.

-### Disadvantages

-- Deploying using Kubernetes is very high learning curve to understand completely Kubernetes and you need to pay attention to every detail if you want to deploy it through Production.
-It's relatively quite complex.
-- with KubernetesExecutor, you will have more task latency because worker pod is triggered when Airflow trigger the task, it's not ready yet, it will take time to create the Pods.

 ## Airflow: Kubernetes Executor

 The Kubernetes executor runs each task instance in its own pod on a Kubernetes cluster.